julelang/manual/src/introduction/syntax.md

 ### Contiguous expressions

-Binary expressions try to check from the next line if they need an operand even without parentheses.
-Therefore, with correct use, you can proceed to the next lines with a binary expression.
+Binary expressions try to check from the next line if they need an operand, even without parentheses.
+Therefore, with correct use, you can proceed to the next line with a binary expression.
 It is often considered a more readable approach than parentheses.

 For example: